Nonsteroidal anti-inflammatory drug: Other

 The use of NSAIDs for analgesia following gastrointestinal surgery remains controversial, given mixed evidence of an increased risk of leakage from any bowel anastomosis created.
 This risk may vary according to the class of NSAID prescribed.

 Common adverse drug reactions (ADR), other than those listed above, include: raised liver enzymes, headache, dizziness.
 Uncommon ADRs include an abnormally high level of potassium in the blood, confusion, spasm of the airways, and rash.
 Ibuprofen may also rarely cause irritable bowel syndrome symptoms.
 NSAIDs are also implicated in some cases of Stevens–Johnson syndrome.

 Most NSAIDs penetrate poorly into the central nervous system (CNS).
 However, the COX enzymes are expressed constitutively in some areas of the CNS, meaning that even limited penetration may cause adverse effects such as somnolence and dizziness.

-NSAIDs may increase the risk of bleeding in patients with Dengue fever For this reason, NSAIDs are only available with a prescription in India.
+Nonsteroidal anti-inflammatory drugs may increase the risk of bleeding in patients with Dengue fever For this reason, NSAIDs are only available with a prescription in India.

 In very rare cases, ibuprofen can cause aseptic meningitis.

-As with other drugs, allergies to NSAIDs might exist.
-While many allergies are specific to one NSAID, up to 1 in 5 people may have unpredictable cross-reactive allergic responses to other NSAIDs as well.
+Allergies to NSAIDs might exist.
+While many allergies are specific to one NSAID, up to 1 in 5 people may have unpredictable cross-reactive allergic responses to other NSAIDs.

-Immune response

-Although small doses generally have little to no effect on the immune system, large doses of NSAIDs significantly suppress the production of immune cells.
-As NSAIDs affect prostaglandins, they affect the production of most fast-growing cells.
-This includes immune cells.
-Unlike corticosteroids, they do not directly suppress the immune system, and so their effect on the immune system is not immediately obvious.
-They suppress the production of new immune cells, but leave existing immune cells functional.
-Large doses slowly reduce the immune response as the immune cells are renewed at a much lower rate.
-Causing a gradual reduction of the immune system, much slower and less noticeable than the immediate effect of Corticosteroids.
-The effect significantly increases with dosage, at a nearly exponential rate.
-Doubling of dose reduced cells by nearly four times.
-Increasing the dose by five times reduced cell counts to only a few percent of normal levels.
-This is likely why the effect was not immediately obvious in low-dose trials, as the effect is not apparent until much higher dosages are tested.